rapidsai/plotly-dash-rapids-census-demo/README.md

 **The dashboard stop responding or the chart data disappeared!** Try using the 'clear selections' button.
 If that does not work, refresh the page, or in the worst case restart the application.

-**How do I request a feature or report a bug?** Create an [Issue](https://github.com/rapidsai/plotly-dash-rapids-census-demo/issues), or ping on on this [Covid-19 Slack Channel](https://join.slack.com/t/rapids-goai/shared_invite/zt-2qmkjvzl-K3rVHb1rZYuFeczoR9e4EA) and we will get to it asap.
+**How do I request a feature or report a bug?** Create an [Issue](https://github.com/rapidsai/plotly-dash-rapids-census-demo/issues), or ping us on this [Covid-19 Slack Channel](https://join.slack.com/t/rapids-goai/shared_invite/zt-2qmkjvzl-K3rVHb1rZYuFeczoR9e4EA) and we will get to it asap.

 ## Acknowledgments and Data Sources